agrim123/feastjs/README.md

 ### To-Do

-- [ ] To add sample login and signup functionality to make it more reusable
+- [ ] To add sample login and signup functionality
 - [ ] Add support for more css engines less|stylus|compass|sass
 - [ ] Add support for more templating engines